brigu97/EscapeTheRoom/README.md

 Concept:-

 You are stuck in a locked room, unable to escape.
-Use environment clues such as light and sound to determine what to do next.Trigger pressure plates and solve puzzles to pregress towards the exit.
+Use environment clues such as light and sound to determine what to do next.
+Trigger pressure plates and solve puzzles to progress towards the exit.

 Rules:-